LeonardoTheMutant/SRB2-Murder-Mystery/SRC/DOCS/List_of_Func_and_Const.md

 ## List of Murder Mystery Functions and Constants
 ### For Murder Mystery `10.0-BETA`
 ---
-I think you have wondered at least once what some functions and constants in our LUA code do and so we present a full list of functions and constants in MM with the proper description for each of them (comments in code may be not enough sometimes).
+This document contains the description of some important functions and constants which are used in Murder Mystery's LUA source code.

 <font color="red">Please note that this project is in ***BETA*** state and everything you see here can be completely changed in the next release</font>